phpDocumentor/phpDocumentor/docs/PSR.md

      *
      * @return integer Indicates the number of items.
      */
-    function count() {
+    function count()
-        ...
+    {
+        <...>
     }

 ### 7.9. @license

 ### 7.10. @link

-The @link tag indicates an custom relation between the associated "Structural Element" and a website, which is identified by a full URL.
+The @link tag indicates a custom relation between the associated "Structural Element" and a website, which is identified by an absolute URI.

 #### Syntax

-    @link [url] [description]
+    @link [URI] [description]

 or inline

-   {@link [url]}
+   {@link [URI]}

 #### Description

-The @link tag can be used to define a relation, or link, the "Structural Element", or part of the Long Description when used inline, to an URL.
+The @link tag can be used to define a relation, or link, between the "Structural Element", or part of the long description when used inline, to an URI.

-The URL MUST be complete and welformed as specified in RFC ?.
+The URI MUST be complete and welformed as specified in RFC 2396.

 When the @link tag is not used inline it MAY have a description appended to indicate the type of relation defined by this occurance.